CianMurphy/ciangene/README.md

 * first.step.R

-		Takes the snpStats files from the data release and turn into a numeric matrix Same thing but with depth, prepares the kinshpi matrix computation Takes the list of clean variants and outputs the filtered result
+		Takes the snpStats files from the data release and turn into a numeric matrix Establishes UCLex External Controls (Uex) and calculates their summary stats

-* variant_filtering

-		variant_filtering/qc.sh
+* variant_filtering/qc.sh

+		filters by Uex missingness and MAF
+		filters by function - gene tests
+		add hwe filter

+* new_make_phenotype_file.R

+		Creates a large matrix of phenotypes, grouped by names basically.
+		Remove Uex
+		Fix sample groupings

 * convert_missingNonmissing_matrix_to_plink.sh

 		turns NA/non NA into 0-1 for LDAK/plink use
+		Makes bed file for both
+		Case control missingness

 * make_kinships_new.sh

-		###Computes variant weights, then computes kinship matrix based on depth and missing/non-missing
-		###Three sets of weights: two kinship matrices and genotypes.
-		###Why?
-Need to understand why we use weights from genotype matrix.

-* new_make_phenotype_file.R

-		Creates a large matrix of phenotypes, grouped by names basically.
+		Makes technical kinship (TK) and geno kinship matrix calculate and plot PCs

 * check_tk_residuals.sh

-		Checks how much variance TK explains for all phenos (A).
+		Checks how much variance pop and TK explains for all phenos (A).
 Creates new pheno files, using residuals from (A) as phenos.

 * LDAK/run_ldak_on_all_phenos.sh